datahub-project/datahub/docs/features.md

  - **Top users**: frequent users of a dataset [*coming soon*]

 ### Tags
- - **Single source of truth**: Tags provided a standardized set of labels that can be shared across all your entities
+ - **Globally defined**: Tags provided a standardized set of labels that can be shared across all your entities
  - **Supports entities and schemas**: Tags can be applied at the entity level or for datasets, attached to schema fields.
  - **Searchable** Entities can be searched and filtered by tag